 Chenopodiums and sunflowers

 Native beans in New England include navy beans and pea beans; native squashes, pumpkins, and melons include acorn squash, crookneck yellow squash, musk melon, and a dwarf watermelon.
-Nicotiana rustica and Nicotiana alata are the two native varieties of tobacco.
+Nicotiana rustica and Nicotiana alata are the two native varieties of tobacco here.

-In contrast to horticulture, basic agriculture, is the mass cultivation of domesticated seed crops, such as corn, and intensive agriculture is seed crop cultivation on a large scale, using irrigation, fertilization, crop rotation, and other methods for achieving high yields.
+In contrast to horticulture, basic agriculture, is the mass cultivation of domesticated seed crops, such as corn, for the purpose of producing a surplus.
+Intensive agriculture is seed crop cultivation on a large scale, using irrigation, fertilization, crop rotation, and other methods for achieving high yields.
 Thus, intensive agriculture involves a greater amount of land, labor, and planning than is required for intensive horticulture or basic agriculture.
-Algonquian farmers practiced basic agriculture and used a system similar to crop rotation, but they did not routinely use irrigation or fertilizer.
+Algonquian farmers practiced basic agriculture and used a system similar to crop rotation, allowing soils to recover their fertility by leaving them unplanted for as long as 20 or 25 years, but they did not routinely use irrigation or fertilizer.

 Horticultural practices involving trees and forest management–practices intended to manage or improve forested land and tree products–is called silviculture.
 Algonquians in the Northeast created oak-hickory and oak-pine groves and forests to conserve nut-bearing trees, trees with important bark, and the berry- and fruit-bearing forbs growing in their understories.
 They also harvested trees in a pattern that left grassy clearings between them, creating a kind of parkland with evenly spaced trees.
 All the early Spanish, French, English, and Dutch explorers and settlers remarked on seeing parklands all along the coast where they had expected to find continuous dense forests.